-(2) If a corporation commits an offence against a provision of this Act, each of the corporation's executive officers also commits an offence,
+(2) If a corporation commits an offence against a provision of this Act, each of the corporation's executive officers also commits an offence, namely, the offence of failing to ensure the corporation complies with the provision.

 Maximum penalty-the penalty for the contravention of the provision by an individual.